UniversityOfHelsinkiCS/fuksilaiterekisteri/README.md

 2) Login as fuksi to crete user
 3) Login as admin and mark fuksi as eligible

+As a maintainer add your self to superadmins in the production server env (`SUPERADMINS` in dockker compose)

 ## How to open registration

 * Säädä kälissä päivämäärät oikein (kysy päivämäärät fuksilaitevastaavalta jos hän ei ole jo tehnyt tätä)